yourWaifu/sleepy-discord/source/documentation.html.md

 void send(std::string message);
 ```

-A function used for send things like heartbeats and status updates
+A function used for sending things like heartbeats and status updates

 ## runAsync
 ```cpp
 virtual void runAsync();
 ```

 Runs the websocket client on another thread.
-This is the function that Sleepy Discord calls to run when it's told to run on 3 or more threads.
+This is the function that Sleepy Discord calls when it's told to run on 3 or more threads.
 Generally, this function should just make a new thread and call run on the new thread.

 ## SLEEPY_LOCK_CLIENT_FUNCTIONS